sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

   - Dislocation
   - Open fracture
   - Septic knee
+  - Compartment syndrome
+  - Talar/Femural neck/Spine fracture in multiple injuries
-  - always consider these as the differentials, and carefully rule these out before discharging the patient
+  Always consider these as the differentials, and carefully rule these out before discharging the patient
 - Always be thorough in reviewing your x-rays, always have a second look.
 Make sure patient's complaints and physical exam coincides with the x-ray.
 When in doubt-ask!
 Write in the chart, that the patient has beed referred to — (name of senior surgeon)
 - Document your PE findings and x-ray findings; and itemize your plan for the patient.
 - For patients with mold, cast, open wound no matter how small, it’s always safe for the surgeon and the patient that the follow up date will be done on the earliest OPD day
 - Educate the patient on how to care for the wound.
 You would be surprised many would put powdered antibiotics or liniments or hot leaves on their wound which would result in undue morbidities.
-Take the time to explicitly tell them “bawal po mag lagay ng langis, lana or tuba tuba, o pinulbong amoxicillin…”
+Take the time to explicitly tell them "bawal po mag lagay ng langis, lana or tuba tuba, o pinulbong amoxicillin..."
 - Take good pictures!
 You know it’s an open fracture, before opening the wound, ready your sterile draw sheet, elastic bandages, gloves, glass slides and pledgets.
 Two to three persons should be there.
 One to lift the limb.
 One to assemble the draw sheet and get the specimens.
 Another one to take good pictures.
 It should be on a green linen, with orientation views visualizing the joint above and the joint below taken on frontal, medial and lateral views, posterior views as appropriate.
 A separate close up views to better delineate the degree of damage.
 It is better if the limb is in alignment when the pictures are taken (example: an open fracture of the tibia, hold the big toe in neutral so that the distal fracture fragment is not externally rotated in the picture)
 - Again scrutinize all your x-rays when they arrive to you.
 Here are the usual x-ray mistakes:
   - X-rays not taken on true AP or true lateral